Book Reviews

 She tells them all about success in retail:

 The Sun of Success is our most prized and cherished philosophy.
 Each one of you has the ability to be a beautiful, radiating sun at this store, full of tremendous warm and light.
 When you excel at what you do, you grow brighter, and all of those around you shine even more.
-The rays of your bright shing life affect everything!
+The rays of your bright shining life affect everything!

 Hall was quite probably the first man to sell handbags in Los Angeles.
 He sells extremely expensive luxury handbags selling for thousands of dollars.
 Yes — it’s handbags, never purses.
 Never call them handbags.